 Good job!
 Let's insert a cute picture of you and "that guy" here:

 In 2012, I decided to start a blog for girls that want to learn more about the outdoors.
 Girls In The Outdoors began in April of 2012 and has grown from a blog on a free blog host page to a blog on a .com page, a store and several social media pages.
 I've had a lot of fun coming up with blog posts and new jewelry designs and hearing stories and seeing photos from others enjoying the outdoors.

 In 2013, I also became a prostaffer for Schadeycreek Spinners.
 Spinners are my favorite lure and Schadeycreek spinners are well designed, look AWESOME and the owners are really great people.
 Check out their website here: http://schadeycreekoutdoors.com/.

 Have you introduced any other girls or kids to the outdoors?
 If so, who and how?

 Oh yes, my godkids, some friends, my niece and a few strangers.
 It was easy getting them involved.
 We just took them with us.
-If they hadn't enjoyed it, we wouldn't have pushed them to do it.
 They loved fishing, boating, camping and atving so we try to take them with us as much as we can.